-The Elkton Fire Department is under the direction of Chief Derrell Waggoner.
-Daniel Smith serves as Assistant Fire Chief.
-The Department also includes a force of nineteen volunteers, which serves the city limits of Elkton and surrounding areas in the Elkton Fire District.
+The Elkton Fire Department is under the direction of Fire Chief Derrell Waggoner and Assistant Fire Chief Daniel Smith.
+The Department also includes a force of twenty volunteers, which serves the city limits of Elkton and surrounding areas in the Elkton Fire District.
 The Department also serves Todd County in conjunction with other volunteer fire departments from Guthrie, Trenton, Allegre and Sharon Grove.

 Elkton Volunteer Fire Department